LLNL/USER-EPH/README.md

 ![Alt text](Examples/Example_4/Tfieldout.png?raw=true "Temperature Example 4")

+## Example 5
+`Examples/Example_5/`:

 # Release

 ## History

 - 2018/05/10 Initial Release
+- 2019/08    GPU port Release

 ## TODO

-- Implement CUBE format output
+- Implement CUBE format output for temperature field

-## Acknowledgements

-Development initially supported by the Energy Dissipation to Defect Evolution Center, an Energy Frontier Research Center funded by the U.S. Department of Energy (Award Number 2014ORNL1026).

 ## License and Copying

 USER-EPH is licensed under the terms of the [GPL v3 License](/COPYING).

-USER-EPH is not an official part of the LAMMPS code https://github.com/lammps/lammps
+USER-EPH is not part of the LAMMPS code https://github.com/lammps/lammps

 If you have any questions contact Artur Tamm <tamm3@llnl.gov> or Alfredo Correa <correaa@llnl.gov>